arktrade/heroku-mono-repo/README.md

 [Heroku buildpack](https://devcenter.heroku.com/articles/buildpack-api) that makes a _service/project_ in a mono repo the root directory for deployment.

-## Assumptions

-- The folder containing the service to be deployed contains everything it needs in and of itself to be deployed.
-- No file exists in the root of the repository that is required by the service in order for it to be deployed successfully.

 ## Setup

 1. Create an empty `.mono` file in the root folder of the repo.